Skip to content

 The link expired before my guest arrived.

 Links are valid from 90s before booking start until 90 minutes after.
-If the guest is running late, the host can extend from the booking detail screen — adds another hour.
+If the guest is running late, the host can extend from the booking detail screen, which adds another hour.

 My guest’s phone is dead.